 As the highest source of nourishment for over half the world's population, rice is by far one of the most essential commercial food crops.
 Its yearly yield worldwide is approximately 535 million tons.
 Fifty countries yield rice, with China and India they are supporting 50% of total production.
 Southeast Asian countries independently support an annual production rate of 9-23 million metric tons of which they export very little.
 Collectively, they are categorizing the Rice Bowl.
-Over 300 million acres of Asian land is cast-off for growing rice.
-Rice production is so main essential to Asian cultures that oftentimes the word for rice in a specific Asian language also means food itself.
+Over 300 million acres of Asian land are cast-off for growing rice.
+Rice production is so essential to Asian cultures that oftentimes the word for rice in a specific Asian language also means food itself.

 Table of Contents

 - What is Rice Manufacturing Plant?

 - How is Rice Manufacturing performed in India?

 - Licenses Required for Rice mill Plant Business

 - List of “Equipment and Raw Material required” for Rice Mill Plant.